 Last Updated on 2 years by soonxindisplay

-Before starting today’s topic, please start thinking about this question: From the time customers walk into your store to when they buy their favorite product and leave (or leave your store without buying), what measures have you taken to stimulate them to make other purchases?
+Before starting today’s topic, please start thinking about this question: From when customers walk into your store to when they buy their favorite product and leave (or leave your store without buying), what measures have you taken to stimulate them to make other purchases?
 What about “small tricks” for behavior?

 Without further ado, let’s get started.